Contact Models in Robotics: a Comparative Analysis: Rigid contact modelling

 \textbf{Bilateral contact.} When the system is subject to constraints, \textit{e.g.} kinematic loop closures or anchor points, it is convenient to represent them implicitly:

-where $\Phi: \mathbb{R}^{n_q} \mapsto \mathbb{R}^m$ is the implicit constraint function of dimension $m$, which depends on the nature of the constraint.
-For resolution, it is more practical to proceed to an index reduction \cite{Campbell1995TheIO} by deriving w.r.t. time \eqref{eq:bilateral_constraint} to express it as a constraint on joints velocities:
+where $\Phi: \mathbb{R}^{n_q} \mapsto \mathbb{R}^m$ is a holonomic constraint function of dimension $m$, which depends on the nature of the constraint.
+For solving, it is more practical to proceed to an index reduction \cite{Campbell1995TheIO} by differentiating \eqref{eq:bilateral_constraint} w.r.t. time, in order to express it as a constraint on joint velocities:

-where $c = Jv^{t+1}$ is the constraint velocity, $J = \nicefrac{\partial \Phi}{\partial q}$ is the constraint Jacobian which can be computed efficiently via the rigid body dynamics algorithms~\cite{featherstone2014rigid,carpentier2021proximal} and $c^*$ is the reference velocity of the constraint.
-Such a constraint \eqref{eq:no_pen} is enforced by the action of the environment on the system via the contact vector impulse $\lambda \in \mathbb{R}^{m}$.
-These considerations lead to Gauss's principle of least constraint\,\cite{gauss1829neues,udwadia1992new}, \textit{i.e.} the acceleration of a constrained physical system is as similar as possible to that of the unconstrained system.
-By duality, the contact impulses are spanned by the adjoint of the constraint Jacobian and should be incorporated in the Lagrangian equations \eqref{eq:discrete_newton} via:
+where $c = J(q^t)v^{t+1} \in \mathbb{R}^m$ is the constraint velocity, $J = \nicefrac{\partial \Phi}{\partial q}$ is the constraint Jacobian explicitly formed at time $t$, which can be computed efficiently via rigid body dynamics algorithms~\cite{featherstone2014rigid,carpentier2021proximal}; and $c^*$ is the reference velocity which stabilizes the constraint.
+Such a constraint \eqref{eq:bilateral_constraint_vel} is enforced by the action of the environment on the system via the contact vector impulse $\lambda \in \mathbb{R}^{m}$.
+These considerations lead to Gauss's principle of least constraint\,\cite{gauss1829neues,udwadia1992new}.
+By duality, the contact impulses are spanned by the transpose of the constraint Jacobian and should be incorporated in the Lagrangian equations \eqref{eq:discrete_newton} via:

 Regarding bilateral contacts, the contact efforts, corresponding to the Lagrange multipliers associated with the constraint \eqref{eq:bilateral_constraint}, are unconstrained.
 If a bilateral constraint is well suited to model kinematic closures, it is not to model interactions between the robot and its environment, which are better represented by unilateral contacts.
 This paper focuses on the latter, for which we provide a more detailed presentation.\\